AdobeDocs/experience-manager-screens.it-IT/help/user-guide/embedded-sequences.md

 1. Seleziona il canale in cui incorporare una sequenza dinamica.
 For example, **We.Retail In-Store** --> **Channels** --> **Idle Channel**.

 1. Click **Edit** from the action bar to open the channel in the editor mode.
 1. Fai clic sull&#39;icona dei componenti nella barra laterale sinistra per aggiungere la sequenza incorporata dinamica.
-Trascinare e **rilasciare nell&#39;editor la sequenza dinamica** **Embedded Sequenza **incorporata.
+Drag and drop the **Dynamic** **Embedded Sequence**  to the editor.

 1. Double-click the **Dynamic** **Embedded Sequence** component to add the page to your sequence channel.